lucaskienast/Classification-Models/README.md

 ## Naive Bayes Classification
 A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
 The crux of the classifier is based on the Bayes theorem.
 Using Bayes theorem, we can find the probability of A happening, given that B has occurred.
 Here, B is the evidence and A is the hypothesis.
 The assumption made here is that the predictors/features are independent.
 That is presence of one particular feature does not affect the other.
 Hence it is called naive.
 For two independent events, P(A,B) = P(A)P(B).
 This assumption of Bayes Theorem is probably never encountered in practice.
 Bayes’ Theorem is stated as: P(a|b) = (P(b|a) * P(a)) / P(b).
 Where P(a|b) is the probability of a given b.

+## Decision Tree Classification
+A decision tree is a flowchart-like tree structure where an internal node represents feature(or attribute), the branch represents a decision rule, and each leaf node represents the outcome.
+The topmost node in a decision tree is known as the root node.
+It learns to partition on the basis of the attribute value.
+It partitions the tree in recursively manner call recursive partitioning.
+This flowchart-like structure helps you in decision making.
+It's visualization like a flowchart diagram which easily mimics the human level thinking.
+That is why decision trees are easy to understand and interpret.
+Decision Tree is a white box type of ML algorithm.
+It shares internal decision-making logic, which is not available in the black box type of algorithms such as Neural Network.
+Its training time is faster compared to the neural network algorithm.
+The time complexity of decision trees is a function of the number of records and number of attributes in the given data.
+The decision tree is a distribution-free or non-parametric method, which does not depend upon probability distribution assumptions.
+Decision trees can handle high dimensional data with good accuracy.

 ## References

 Brownlee, J. (2020) 4 Types of Classification Tasks in Machine Learning.
 Available at: https://machinelearningmastery.com/types-of-classification-in-machine-learning/ (Accessed: 27 August 2021)